 At that point, I decided to put the dream of becoming a race car driver on hold.

 I soon learned how to do excavation and foundation work, plumbing, electrical, drywall, and stucco work.
 I worked in just about all the trades required to build a house from the ground up.
+I found out that it was easier to build a house than it was to build a race car.

 In 1990 I took the test to get my contractor’s license.
 I was the only Mexican and the youngest man (26 years old) taking the test at that time.
 In those days, only 20% of the people passed the test the first time, and I did it!